kariander1/ReNoise-Inversion/README.md

 - `noise_regularization_lambda_ac` - Noise regularization pairwise lambda.
 - `noise_regularization_lambda_kl` - Noise regularization patch KL divergence lambda.
 - `perform_noise_correction` - Perform noise correction.
+- `fixed_point_iterations` - Number of prompt-aware iterations to perform.
+Default 2.

 In case of stochastic sampler add the following to use the same \epsilon_t as in the inversion process.
 ```